 We use technical and organisational security measures in order to protect the data we have under our control against accidental or intentional manipulation, loss, destruction and against access by unauthorised persons.

 Our security procedures are continually enhanced as new technology becomes available.

 You may at any time exercise your data protection rights

-To this effect, please contact SSTL in writing either by e-mail at the following address: email@example.com or you can write to the addresses below, enclosing a copy of a document evidencing your identity.
+To this effect, please contact SSTL in writing either by e-mail at the following address: firstname.lastname@example.org or you can write to the address below, enclosing a copy of a document evidencing your identity.

 You may at any time object to the processing of your Personal Data or where your consent is required, withdraw such consent by contacting us at email@example.com; However, please note that if you withdraw your consent, you may not be able to access and use certain information, features or services of the website.